efistasija/servoy_e2e_test_example/README.md

 mySolution
 ```

-Tests should then be added in the folder e2e/spec/mySolution/ and should end with '_spec.js'.
+Tests should then be added in the folder e2e/spec/mySolution/ and should end with '_spec.js'.*

-Protractor test scripts can be generated using Selenium IDE http://www.seleniumhq.org/projects/ide/.

 ### Setup

 1 Create a Freestyle jenkins job.

-2 Add this git repository URL:...
-Branch Specifier:*/master
+2 Add this git repository URL:https://github.com/Servoy/servoy_e2e_test_example.git Branch Specifier:*/master

 3 Enable Sauce labs support and Sauce Connect.
 Override default authentication with your Sauce labs account credentials.
 Under 'Sauce Connect Advanced Options' click the 'Advanced' button and fill in
 ```